-Your bike's motor is located in the rear wheel, this means that the rear wheel is directly powered by the motor.
+Your bike's motors are located in the front and rear wheels.
+This means that the front and rear wheel is directly powered by the motor.
 This means that there is no motor power transferred through the chain or gearing system.
-If for any reason the chain, gears or front chainring become damaged while riding, your motor will still operate and assist you to your destination.
+If for any reason the chain, gears, or front chainring become damaged while riding, your motor will still operate and assist you to your destination.
 This is one of the big advantages of hub motors.